 Skills: curiosity, precision and accuracy, communication skills.

-LIGHTING TECHNICIAN Daily tasks: he/she provides lighting for landscapes, scenes, television shows, films, documentaries etc. A lighting technician selects the exposition that fits with the desired situation or the position, and the equipment needed.
+INDEPENDENT LIGHTING TECHNICIAN Daily tasks: he/she provides lighting for landscapes, scenes, television shows, films, documentaries etc. A lighting technician selects the exposition that fits with the desired situation or the position, and the equipment needed.
 He/she checks the lighting with a mixer.
 Work context: He/She can work in a study, in a theatre, in television, in a disco.

 Skills: good team spirit: a good feeling with the director, the producer, the actors and the photographers.
 Creativity, readiness and ability to solve problems.